 Spenker, however, was as diligent as he was ambitious, and within 10 years he had accrued enough cash to purchase the Lodi farm where Jessie’s Grove now stands.
 Spenker increased his wealth by growing wheat; then planted a palm tree and built a home for his future bride (Anna Spenker, who would arrive later, in more expeditious fashion, two weeks after the First Transcontinental Railroad was completed in 1869).
-That home and palm tree are still to be seen, next to Jessie’s Grove Winery, just a few feet away from the second home built by Joseph Spenker closer to the turn of the last century.
+That palm tree can still to be seen, next to Jessie’s Grove Winery, just a few feet away from the second home built by Joseph Spenker closer to the turn of the last century.

 Says Ms. Bechthold, “in 1885 great grandfather met William West, a successful nurseryman who had also started one of the first commercial wineries (called El Pinal Winery) in California with his brother George West.
 West talked to Joseph about growing grapes and showed him all the different grape cuttings he had available.

 “Joseph had heard good things about Black Malvoisier, and so he planted his first 25 acres to this grape in the heart of the ranch, just north of his oak grove, in 1886.
-In 1889 he chose 5 acres near the south side of the oak grove to plant Zinfandel.”
-Part of Spenker’s second major planting – which is actually a field mix of mostly Zinfandel with Carignane, Mission, Tokay, and a grape called Black Prince (a grape later identified by the California Department of Agriculture as Rose of Peru) – can still be seen today, and is bottled by Jessie’s Grove under the Royal Tee single vineyard designation.
+In 1889 he chose 5 acres on the south side of the oak grove to plant Zinfandel.”
+Part of Spenker’s second major planting – which is actually a field mix of mostly Zinfandel with Carignan, Mission, Tokay, and Black Prince (a grape later identified by the California Department of Agriculture as Rose of Peru)– can still be seen today, and is bottled by Jessie’s Grove under the Royal Tee single vineyard designation.
 A stroll through Royal Tee is like another brush against history.

 Today, there is a waiting list of top wineries hoping to buy Cinsault from the Bechtholds’ vineyard.
 According to Kevin Phillips, current clients include Bonny Doon, Turley Wine Cellars, Phoenix Vineyards as well as Michael-David; with smaller amounts going to Lodi’s Estate Crush (co-owned by Al Bechthold’s daughter, Sandy Sikeotis, who is married to Jessie’s Grove/Estate Crush co-founder Nick Sikeotis), Clos Saron in the Foothills, Miner’s Leap in Clarksburg, as well as specialty boutiques like The Scholium Project and Odisea Wine Company.